HyacinthBots/LilyBot/docs/commands.md

 	* `user` - Person to remove warn from - User
 	* `dm` - Whether to send a direct message to the user about the warn - Defaulting Boolean

 ---
-### Command name: `say`
-Description: Say something through Lily.
-**Required Member Permissions**: Moderate Members

-* Arguments:
-	* `message` - The text of the message to be sent. - String
-	* `channel` - The channel the message should be sent in. - Optional Channel
-	* `embed` - If the message should be sent as an embed. - Defaulting Boolean
-	* `timestamp` - If the message should be sent with a timestamp.
-Only works with embeds. - Defaulting Boolean
-	* `color` - The color of the embed.
-Can be either a hex code or one of Discord's supported colors.
-Embeds only - Defaulting Color

----
-### Command name: `edit-say`
-Description: Edit a message created by /say
-**Required Member Permissions**: Moderate Members

-* Arguments:
-	* `message-to-edit` - The ID of the message you'd like to edit - Snowflake
-	* `new-content` - The new content of the message - Optional String
-	* `new-color` - The new color of the embed.
-Embeds only - Optional Color
-	* `channel-of-message` - The channel of the message - Optional Channel
-	* `timestamp` - Whether to timestamp the embed or not.
-Embeds only - Optional Boolean

----
-#### Command name: `status set`
-**Description**: Set a custom status for Lily.
-Required Member Permissions: Administrator

-* **Arguments**:
-	* `presence` - The new value Lily's presence should be set to - String

----
-#### Command name: `status reset`
-**Description**: Reset Lily's presence to the default status.
-Required Member Permissions: Administrator

-* **Arguments**:
-None
----
-### Command name: `reset`
-Description: 'Resets' Lily for this guild by deleting all database information relating to this guild **Required Member Permissions**: Administrator

-* Arguments:
-None
----
 #### Command name: `news-publishing set`
 **Description**: Set this channel to automatically publish messages.